-Compare travel insurance for Brazil
+Compare travel insurance to Brazil

 Brazil is huge: the distance from London to Moscow fits comfortably within the country’s borders.
-It has the world’s biggest natural rainforest, the Amazon, as well as some of its largest cities – the bustling metropolises of Rio de Janeiro and São Paulo.
+It has the Amazon, the world’s biggest natural rainforest, and it’s also home to the bustling metropolises of Rio de Janeiro and São Paulo.

-Whether you’re taking a slow boat down the Amazon river, camping in the jungle, showing your stuff on the beach, or dancing the night away in a chic city, a trip to Brazil is an experience you’re unlikely to forget.
+Whether you’re taking a slow boat down the Amazon River, camping in the jungle, showing your stuff on the beach, or dancing the night away in a chic city, a trip to Brazil is an experience you’re unlikely to forget.

-Do I need travel insurance for Brazil?
+Do I need travel insurance to Brazil?

 If you’re planning a holiday in Brazil, you should always make sure you have travel insurance before you set off.
 That way, you’ll be protected against many common travel problems while on your trip.
-For instance, travel insurance can cover you against illness, accidents, lost baggage and theft while you’re on your Brazilian getaway.
+For instance, travel insurance can cover you against illness, accidents, lost baggage, and theft while you’re on your Brazilian getaway.

 What type of travel insurance do I need for Brazil?